-- Reason Channel purged, domain disconnected, provider initiated, token purged (until there is a TOKEN-RELEASE indication, issuing an MCS-DETACH-USER indication is the only way for the MCS provider to cause a token to be purged.
-This may be necessary during domain merging), unspecifed, user requested. - User Id Assigned by MCS-ATTACH-USER.
+- Reason Channel purged, domain disconnected, provider-initiated, token purged (Until there is a TOKEN-RELEASE indication, issuing an MCS-DETACH-USER indication is the only way for the MCS provider to cause a token to be purged.
+This may be necessary during domain merging.), unspecified, user-requested. - User Id Assigned by MCS-ATTACH-USER.

-FIGURE 13/T.122 MCS-DETACH-USER (User initiated)
+Figure 14/T.122 - MCS-DETACH-USER (MCS provider-initiated)